Loose Leash Walking vs Heeling: Mastering the Leash for Better Walks

 Final Thoughts

-When it comes to loose leash walking vs heeling, having both of these skills at your disposal can be incredibly beneficial.
-Each technique serves a different purpose, and learning when and how to use them can make your walks smoother, more enjoyable, and far less frustrating for both you and your dog.
+So when it comes down to loose leash walking Vs heeling I believe having both these skills under your belt can be super beneficial and make walks less frustrating for you and your dog.

 Related Reading